 - Technology to Market – The technology to market subprogram—also known as Innovations in Manufacturing Competitiveness—investigates and validates groundbreaking, early-stage technology, software, and business models to strengthen early-stage concepts and move them toward readiness for greater private sector investment and scale-up to commercialization.
 Technology to market targets two significant funding gaps: funding of initial proof of concept and the pre-commercial stage.
 The subprogram funds projects that address innovations in solar, the energy grid, technology performance, supply chain, and manufacturing.

 SETO funds innovative cooperative research and development projects that drive down the cost of solar electricity and improve the performance of solar technologies that enhance grid reliability and security.
 We work to make it faster, easier, and more affordable for Americans to choose solar energy to power their daily lives.
 View the office’s open funding opportunities.

-Each of the subprograms issues funding opportunity announcements (FOAs) developed through a collaborative process that work to achieve the office's goals.
-Adhering to an open, highly competitive solicitation process, these funding opportunities encourage collaborative partnerships among industry, universities, national laboratories, federal, state, and local governments and non-government organizations.
+Each of the subprograms issues funding opportunity announcements (FOA) developed through a collaborative process that work to achieve the office's goals.
+Adhering to an open, highly competitive solicitation process, these funding opportunities encourage collaborative partnerships among industries; universities; national laboratories; federal, state, and local governments; and nongovernment organizations.

 Why It Matters

 SETO’s work helps to promote affordable and reliable energy options for all Americans.
 The solar industry has been a proven driver of job growth and energy innovation.
 In addition to game-changing, cost-lowering R&D, DOE’s solar office will continue to lower solar costs and increase grid resiliency across the country to diversify the U.S. domestic energy supply.